jollychang/ramener/README.md

 # Ramener - AI PDF Renamer

-Python utility that extracts metadata from PDF reports using the `qwen-flash` model and renames files following `YYYY-MM-DD_Source_Title.pdf`.
+Python utility that extracts metadata from PDF reports using the `qwen3-omni-flash` model and renames files following `YYYY-MM-DD_Source_Title.pdf`.
 It targets macOS Finder Quick Action integration so you can right-click a PDF and trigger the workflow.

 ## Requirements

 - macOS with Python 3.10+
-- Aliyun Bailian API key with access to `qwen-flash`
+- Aliyun Bailian API key with access to `qwen3-omni-flash`
+- Optional OCR fallback (for scanned PDFs) requires:
+  - `pdf2image` and `Pillow` Python packages (installed via `pip install -r requirements.txt`)
+  - Poppler command line tools (`brew install poppler`) so PDF pages can be rasterized before sending to the LLM

 Set up a virtual environment and install the package: